World tour of Ulysses S. Grant: Japan

 Aboard the Richmond, the Grants sailed for Yokohama nearby Tokyo, their convoy arriving July 3, where crowds waited and gave them a great welcoming.
 In Yokohama, harbor naval vessels from various nations stood present, while saluting with cannon fire, one ship at a time, lasting for 30 minutes.
 Finally, Richmond fired her volley in salute to the Japanese flag.
 Admirals and commanders of other fleets, Consul-general Thomas Brodhead Van Buren, and admirals of the Japanese navy were received by Grant as they came aboard Richmond.

+In a two-hour meeting with the emperor, Grant warned him against becoming indebted to foreign powers, lest Japan fall "into the abyss into which Egypt has fallen"; Grant's warning reportedly made a "forceful impression" on the emperor and his advisors and led to the rejection of various loan proposals in the following years.

 During his stay in Japan, a plot to assassinate Grant and the Emperor by Japanese hardliners was revealed but nothing ever became of the conspiracy.
 Regardless, Japan, Grant's last visit abroad, proved to be his favorite country on the tour.
 Before departing Consul-General Van Buren delivered a farewell speech for Grant.
 The Grants boarded the SS City of Tokyo and departed Yokohama Bay bound for San Francisco.
 As they sailed out of the harbor, various naval escorts fired their guns in salute.
 A Japanese man-of-war escorted the Grant touring party as far as the Inland Sea, also firing her guns in salute, before the City of Tokyo headed out to open sea.
 Young later wrote that they felt as though they were saying farewell to friends.